General information on our campaign’s work

 2010 Campaign Events

+The Parliamentary Lobby Day on 26th October 2010 was extremely successful.
 Numerous patients were able to speak to their MP’s personally and discuss the issues surrounding MDS, access to treatment, NICE time-lines and the Cancer Drug Fund.

 MDS UK also released the results of a survey that found that 2/3 of MPs didn't know what NICE HTA or a QALY was.